HTML

 <aside>

-The <aside> element represents a portion of a document whose content is only indirectly related to the document's main content.
+The <aside> HTML element represents a portion of a document whose content is only indirectly related to the document's main content.

 Sectioning